 Immediately after partition, Pakistan faced acute scarcity of raw material which was previously purchased from Bombay and Calcutta, which in turn resulted in propelling Pakistan on package of quick national mechanization.
 Until start on 1960s state policy was to provide incentives to national entrepreneurs, decrease export taxes, remove constrains on imports of different sectors of agriculture which not only increased exports but also helped agriculture to progress.
 1970s was era of unrest and the deep rooted economic structure of 1960 became shaky.
 Government tried to alleviate poverty by introducing various policies but due to several causes, failed5.
-From 1980s till late 1990s there was low export rates even lesser than 1970s.374
+From 1980s till late 1990s there was low export rates even lesser than 1970s.379

-Government of Pakistan in its trade policy of 1994-1995 encompassed industrialization in wake of free global trading system, availability of raw materials. machineries, reducing administrative issues. procedures, technology development, building research and human resource, continuity in policy planning etc. 375 The Ministry of Commerce (MOC) has prepared the Strategic Trade Policy Framework (STPF) 2020-25 with simplification, automation elements like https://www.wto.org/english/tratop_e/tpr_e/tp1_e.htm#:~:text=The%20Trade%2 0Policy%20announced%20by,ra w%20materials%2C%20intermediates%20and%20machinery.
+Government of Pakistan in its trade policy of 1994-1995 encompassed industrialization in wake of free global system, availability of raw trading materials. reducing machineries. administrative issues. procedures, technology development, building research and human resource, continuity in policy planning etc. 380 The Ministry of Commerce (MOC) has prepared the Strategic Trade Policy Framework (STPF) 2020-25 with simplification, kev elements like automation w%20materials%2C%20intermediates%20and%20machinery.